General

 How much do you invest in selected companies?

 MDIA aims to develop a standard deal for all our investments that is streamlined and easy to effectuate.
-We will invest $100,000 in every company on standard terms through a safe (simple agreement for future equity) note that includes the following key terms and provisions:
+We will invest $100,000 in every company on standard terms through Y Combinator form an uncapped post money SAFE note (simple agreement for future equity) with an MFN provision and accompanying side letter.
+For more information, please see the Investment Terms & Structure below.

 What can I use the MDIA investment for?